Barry Manilow has hip repair surgery

 The surgery was to repair torn abductor muscles and remove fluid-filled sacs in his hips, his representatives said.

-Manilow will be in recovery for six weeks, but will return to the stage for a series of three concerts at the Chicago Theatre in early February.
+Manilow will be in recovery for six weeks, but will return to the stage for a series of three concerts at the Chicago Theater in early February.

 Aside from "Copacabana," Manilow's hit tracks include "Mandy" and "I Write the Songs."